ultralytics/ultralytics/docs/en/usage/simple-utilities.md

 # >>> 8
 ```

 ## FAQ

-### How do I auto-annotate data using Ultralytics for YOLO object detection?
+### How do I use Ultralytics YOLO Data Explorer to understand my dataset?

-Auto-annotating data can streamline the dataset preparation process significantly.
-If you have a pre-trained Ultralytics YOLO model, you can use it in conjunction with [SAM](../models/sam.md) for auto annotation.
-Here is an example code snippet:
+Ultralytics YOLO Data Explorer, introduced in the 8.1.0 anniversary update, is a powerful tool that allows you to better understand your dataset using text queries to find specific object instances.
+To learn more about this feature, visit the [YOLO Explorer](../datasets/explorer/index.md) page.

+### What is the process for auto-annotating datasets with Ultralytics YOLO and SAM?
+Auto-annotation with Ultralytics YOLO involves using a trained object detection model in combination with SAM for segment-based annotations.
+Here’s an example of how to use the `auto_annotate` function:
 ```python
 from ultralytics.data.annotator import auto_annotate